 virtually unlimited potential for growth.

-• In 2014, the port handled over 1.6 million tonnes of a variety of bulk cargo ranging from metallurgical coke to wood pellets and aggregate.
+• In 2015, the port handled over 1.7 million tonnes of a variety of bulk and breakbulk cargo ranging from metallurgical coke to wood pellets and aggregate.

 Port of Belledune website

 The Port of Halifax is an ice-free

 port with minimal tides and no currents that is one day closer to